Atlantic City Science Fair Hopes to Shrink ‘Digital Divide’ Among Youth of Color

 “[The Atlantic City Boys & Girls Club] and their community supporters are changing lives by empowering kids with creative new learning opportunities,” Cook said in the Twitter post.
 “Apple is honored to support [Boys & Girls Clubs] across the U.S. with technology to help students push the boundaries of what’s possible.”

-This is time Williams first connection with Apple.
-She worked for the Apple store before becoming a schoolteacher, instructing new purchasers Apple products how the use their devices.
+This is Williams’ first connection with Apple.
+She worked for the Apple store before becoming a schoolteacher, instructing new purchasers of Apple products on how to use their devices.

 Stephanie Koch, the CEO of the Atlantic City Boys & Girls Club, praised Williams to Apple.